jdelkins/pia-tools/README.md

      a username and password, provide those with the `--transmission-username` and `--transmission-password` parameters

-4. If you don't have a bittorrent server running (or just don't want to use the forwarded port for that), then just leave off the `--rtorrent` and `--transmission` options.
+3. If you don't have a bittorrent server running (or just don't want to use the forwarded port for that), then just leave off the `--rtorrent` and `--transmission` options.
 You're on your own to parse `/var/cache/pia/<interface>.json` to obtain the assigned port and do something with it, such as setting up a DNAT firewall rule.
+Most protocols (http, for example) don't require the server to know the port number.
+(The server process has to listen to a configured port, but, with nat firewalls, this doesn't have to be the port that the client connects to).
+Such traffic can be handled cleanly on the firewall by dnatting traffic delivered to PIA's forwarded port to a static server port, locally on the firewall or elsewhere on the LAN side.
    You could, for example:

     ```sh
      nft add chain inet filter pia_portfoward '{type nat hook prerouting priority -100; policy accept}'